ym820/foreground_window_forcast/README.md

 | -ex  --experiment 	        | 1           | The experiment number

 ### Notes
 After running, there will be a folder created at `outputs` and named as "LSTM_`experiment`".
-Then, the parameters, trained model, Keras training history, loss plot, and prediction plot
+Then, the parameters, trained model, Keras training history, loss plot, and prediction plot will be stored in the folder.

 ## Task 2: Next-App Prediction with Hidden Markov Model (HMM)
 In this task, our goal is to predict the next application the user will use based on the previous usage data.